nabeel-bangulzai/Ansible-Handbook/README.md

 192.168.0.5</pre>

 #### Create a SSH key:
-`/ ssh-keygen -t rsa` &rarr; create a SSH key
+`ssh-keygen -t rsa` &rarr; create a SSH key

 #### Copy SSH key into host machine:
-`/ ssh-copy-id username@192.168.0.1` &rarr; here username is the user with whom you want to share the key and IP address of host machine.
+`ssh-copy-id username@192.168.0.1` &rarr; here username is the user with whom you want to share the key and IP address of host machine.

 #### Check the connection:
-`/ ansible production –m ping` &rarr; if the ping is successful everything is good to go.
+`ansible production –m ping` &rarr; if the ping is successful everything is good to go.

 - ### Ansible Architecture:
  ![WhatsApp Image 2024-12-06 at 11 21 03 AM](https://github.com/user-attachments/assets/2a6c44f8-d571-4cb5-b428-cf4058a9b8e0)